John Coleman (pitcher): Career

-A native of Philadelphia, Pennsylvania, Coleman was a major leaguer whose career, statistically speaking, was only slightly different from that of Moonlight Graham.
+In 1887, Coleman was a pitcher on a baseball team in Bristol along with Doc Potts.
+According to his obituary, he struck out 22 men in one game.
+His career, statistically speaking, was only slightly different from that of Moonlight Graham.
 Coleman debuted on June 23, 1890, and was charged with eight runs (including four earned) on four hits with three walks and two strikeouts in 1 2/3 innings.
 He took the loss (21.60 earned run average) and never appeared in another major league game.